Frequently Asked Questions

 We incorporate a multisensory approach to phonics lessons that combine visual, auditory, handwriting and kinesthetic-tactile activities.
 A multisensory approach can help focus a child’s attention and enhance their memory and ability to learn.

 Our goal is to work ourselves out of a job with you!
-It’s hard to say exactly how long we will be working with your child since every learner is so different.
+It’s hard to say exactly how long we will be working with your child, since every learner is so different.
 On average, we work with students from six months to a year.
 We DO NOT lock families into a contract.
-We invoice families weekly or monthly depending on your preference.
+We invoice weekly or monthly depending on your preference.

 Yes!
 We now offer optional academic diagnostic evaluations administered by a licensed diagnostician.
 This evaluation can be a powerful tool for getting your child the services they need at school.
 It plays a vital role in understanding a child's educational strengths, weaknesses, and specific needs.
 It provides valuable information for educators, parents, and professionals involved in the child's education to support their learning and academic success.

 If a diagnosis isn't something you want or need for your child, the first step before beginning lessons at ALS is coming in for a basic screener assessment.
 This allows us to meet the child where they are on their reading journey and provide appropriote instruction and intervention.
 Since screeners do not diagnose, it lets us know if a child is "at risk" in certain areas.
 While an official diagnostic assessment can answer many questions, we also believe both assessments (diagnostic or nondiagnostic) provide crucial information about a child's processing skills and ability.

 Overall, assessments and screeners provide valuable data enabling us to make informed decisions, track progress, and ensure that every child receives the appropriate resources and interventions to thrive.

 Basic screener assessment takes about 1-2 hours to complete, depending on the child's age.

 Edcuational diagnostic evaluation takes 1.5-2 hours to complete.